Edo-Tokyo Open Air Architectural Museum

 Every house at this museum is real.
 None are replicas.
 People either lived or worked in them at some point in the past.
 Some even have ties to events in Japanese history.

-Another, which is my favorite, is Jisho-in.
+My favorite building is Jisho-in.
 It was a mausoleum for one of Iemitsu Tokugawa’s concubines, Lady Ofuri.
 He built it for her in 1652.
 The structure is beautiful, with colored wood carvings all over it.

 Kunio Maekawa house western style interior

-Inside the Maekawa house.
+Inside the Kunio Maekawa house.

 Where were the buildings?
 Most are from Tokyo, but some are from distant places, like the elevated granary.
 It was on an island between Okinawa and Kyushu.